Browser Settings, OS-Settings, Preferred-Language, Regional Settings, …

 Usage Location: As stated before the usage Location attribute is needed to enable Microsoft 365 Licenses.
 But there is no UsageLocation Attribute Available in the OnPrem AD Schema.
-Commonly the country (c) attribute is used to store the country of Residence of the user.
+Commonly the country (c) attribute is used to store the country of residence of the user.

 You can use AzureAD Connect to sync e.g. the OnPrem c Attribute with the Online Attribute UsageLocation.
-This can be tricky because the OnPrem Values in CN are nor normalized and have to be modified while before or while syncing them
+This can be tricky because the OnPrem Values in CN are not normalized and have to be modified while before or while syncing them